About Us

 What is the vision of the website?

-Alycia Hancock, BA, MBE
+Alycia Hancock,

 Manager

 Alycia earned a Bachelor of Arts in Biology from Notre Dame of Maryland University and a Master of Bioethics from the Johns Hopkins Bloomberg School of Public Health.
-Alycia began at Johns Hopkins School of Medicine in 2022 as a Sr. Alma Science Fellow from Notre Dame of Maryland University, where she participated on the design of a usability and feasibility study for the Johns Hopkins Patient Guide to Diabetes.
+Alycia began at Johns Hopkins School of Medicine in 2022 as a Sr. Alma Science Fellow from Notre Dame of Maryland University, where they participated on the design of a usability and feasibility study for the Johns Hopkins Patient Guide to Diabetes.
 Alycia then worked as a Johns Hopkins Research Administration Trainee in crucial areas of research administration, including pre-award, award, and post-award management.
 Alycia now works as a Research Coordinator for the Gender Equity Unit at the Johns Hopkins Bloomberg School of Public Health.

 Why is this website important?